-İn relation to each member state of the EEA (each a "Member State"), this document may only be distributed and shares in a RWC fund ("Shares' may only be offered and placed to the extent that (a) the relevant RWĆ fund is permitted to be marketed to professional investors in accordance with the AIFMD (as implemented into the local law/regulation of the relevant Member State); or (b) this document may otherwise be lawfully distributed and the Shares may lawfully offered or placed in that Member State (including at the initiative of the investor).
-Information Required for Distribution of Foreign Collective Investment
+In relation to each member state of the EEA (each a "Member State"), this document may only be distributed and shares in a RWC fund ("Shares", may only be offered and placed to the extent that (a) the relevant RWC fund is permitted to be marketed to professional investors in accordance with the AIFMD (as implemented into the local law/regulation of the relevant Member State); or (b) this document may otherwise be lawfully distributed and the Shares may lawfully offered or placed in that Member State (including at the initiative of the investor).

-Schemes to Qualified Investors in Switzerland
+Information Required for Distribution of Foreign Collective Investment Schemes to Qualified Investors in Switzerland

 The Swiss Representative and the Paying Agent of the RWC managed funds in Switzerland is Société Générale, Paris, Zurich Branch, Talacker 50, P.O.
 Box 5070, CH-8021 Zürich.
-In respect of the units of the RWC managed funds distributed in and from Switzerland, the place of parformance and invitediation is at the registered, office of the performance and jurisdiction is at the registered office of the Representative in Switzerland.
+In respect of the units of the RWC-managed funds distributed in and from Switzerland, the place of performance and jurisdiction is at the registered office of the Representative in Switzerland.